 We haven’t made it out of this valley yet.
 But one thing is for sure.
 God is Faithful!

 PS: Also, we are up to 3mins. and 30 seconds of silence with Jesus at HYC.
 What a sweet time we have with the Lord.
 This month we started Core groups.
 Our leaders now lead their own small groups.
 YAY!
-Leading leaders well means that we are training them to lead others well.
+Leading leaders well will mean that we are training them to lead others well.

 FEARLESS, FAITHFUL, FORWARD,